Some of your frequently asked Moon questions, answered.

 Moon in Motion: Phases, Patterns, and More

 Does the Moon rotate?
 Does the Moon spin on its axis?

 Yes!
 The time it takes for the Moon to rotate once on its axis is equal to the time it takes for the Moon to orbit once around Earth.
-This keeps the same side of the Moon facing towards Earth throughout the month.
+This means that the same side of the Moon always faces our planet.

 If the Moon did not rotate on its axis at all, or if it rotated at any other rate, then we would see different parts of the Moon throughout the month.

 Yes.
 The Moon takes about one month to orbit Earth (27.3 days to complete a revolution, but 29.5 days to change from New Moon to New Moon).

 As the Moon completes each 27.3-day orbit around Earth, both Earth and the Moon are moving around the Sun.
 Because of this change in position, sunlight appears to hit the Moon at a slightly different angle on day 27 than it does on day zero ― even though the Moon itself has already traveled all the way around Earth.
 It takes a little more than two additional days for sunlight to hit the Moon in the same way it did on day zero.
 This is why it takes 29.5 days to get from new moon to new moon, even though it doesn’t take quite that long for the Moon itself to travel once around Earth.

 Are Moon phases the same everywhere on Earth?